 p = impulse, x = position, h = constant of Planck

-Therefore, according to the uncertainty principle the locations of the velocity of each vacuum particle in the fermion explosion are uncertain about 100 %.
+Therefore, according to this uncertainty principle the locations of the velocity of each vacuum particle in the fermion explosion are uncertain about 100 %.
 Each velocity with its precise direction and precise magnitude can have any location.
 This doesn't affect the velocities themselves, all velocities are supposed to maintain magnitude and direction, only the location becomes completely uncertain.
 The picture we get then is that in every point of spacetime every possible velocity is present, embodied by at least one vacuum particle.
 This is equal to the Field of all possible velocities that from the beginning was an essential part of the theory of gravitation in this website.

 The fermion explosion of vacuum particles gives birth to the field of all possible velocities (2.2)